 Login Permission Schedule - You can type in four sets of time schedule for your request.
 All the schedules can be set previously in Application >> Schedule web page and you can use the number that you have set in that web page.

-Policy

-Max Login Devices - Such profile can be used by many users.
+Policy Max Login Devices - Such profile can be used by many users.
 You can set the limitation for the number of users accessing Internet with the conditions of such profile.
-The default setting is 0 which means no limitation in the number of

-Enable Time Quota - Time quota means the total connection time allowed by the router for the user with such profile.
+The default setting is 0 which means no limitation in the number of users Enable Time Quota - Time quota means the total connection time allowed by the router for the user with such profile.
 Check the box to enable the function of time quota.
 The first box displays the remaining time of the network connection.
-The second box allows to type the number of time (unit is minute) which is available for the user (using such profile) to access Internet.

-- Click this box to set and increase the time quota for such profile.

-- Click this box to decrease the time quota for such profile.
+The second box allows to type the number of time (unit is minute) which is available for the user (using such profile) to access Internet. - Click this box to set and increase the time quota for such profile. - Click this box to decrease the time quota for such profile.
 Note: A dialog will be popped up to notify how many time remained when a user accesses into Internet through Vigor router successfully.
 When the time is up, all the connection jobs including network, IM, social media, facebook, and etc. will be terminated.

-Enable Data Quota - Data Quota means the total amount for data transmission allowed for the user.
-The unit is MB/GB.

-- Click this box to set and increase the data quota for such profile.

-- Click this box to decrease the data quota for such profile.

-Reset Quota AutomaticIly To - Set default time quota and data quota for such profile.
+Internet Access Michael, you are now connected.
+Time remaining online: Time used: 01:12:54.
+Logout Enable Data Quota - Data Quota means the total amount for data transmission allowed for the user.
+The unit is MB/GB. - Click this box to set and increase the data quota for such profile. - Click this box to decrease the data quota for such Reset Quota Automaticlly To - Set default time quota and data quota for such profile.
 When the scheduling time is up, the router will use the default quota settings automatically.
 Check it to use the default setting for time quota and data quota.

-- Time Limit Type the value for the time manually. - Data Limit Type the value for the data manually.
+Time Limit - Type the value for the time manually.

+Data Limit - Type the value for the data manually.